 Prioritise client safety.
 Just as you would in an in-person class, educate clients on the muscle groups they're using and show ample modifications and progressions.
 Remind clients that if something doesn't feel right or is painful, to stop and alert you immediately.
 Creating a welcoming, online atmosphere means encouraging clients to listen to their bodies and make adjustments as needed.

 Lead a proper cooldown.
 You wouldn't skip the stretch or cooldown sesh in your studio or gym, right?
 Right.
 Prevent client injury by leaving ample time at the end of class to lead a proper cooldown.
 While stretching, be sure to thank clients for attending and offer details for their opportunity to work out with you virtually.
 That's a win-win-win.

 Have fun.
 Your clients want an authentic experience—just like if they were at your studio—so if you make a mistake or have a technical difficulty, don’t stress and keep going.
 Your community’s tuning in because they love YOU and what you offer—not because they want perfection.
 The show must go on, right?

 Upload a video of your live stream.
 Let your members access previously recorded live streams whenever they want.

 Want to attract more customers to your live stream classes?

 Mindbody has introduced Mindbody Flex, a live stream consumer fitness membership that is designed to attract consumers from across the U.S. to your live stream classes.
 Joining Flex is no additional cost to you, and you’ll receive $4 per live stream attendee who uses the Flex pass to attend your class.
 Plus, you can turn these live stream customers into your regulars.
-We've even created a checklist so your Flex listing is optimized to attract new customers.

 Now, you're well on your way to feeling like a live stream pro.
 You’re learning something new, helping clients work out in a different way, and creating a valuable library of content.